learn-co-curriculum/react-hooks-tdd-testing-user-interfaces/README.md

 > ```
 >
 > The approach above should be avoided in general — it's best to use semantic
-> HTML elements than to add explicit roles when possible, since semantic
+> HTML elements when possible rather than adding explicit roles, since semantic
 > elements (like anchor tags) have additional built-in behavior (like making the
 > browser navigate to a new page).